• Products

 It’s all too easy to sustain a serious injury, like a broken hip, in the home.
 More than 300,000 people are hospitalized each year from broken hips, and 95% of these fractures are a result of a fall.1 A serious injury like this can force people out of their homes and into assisted living or a nursing home, which can result in an instant and ongoing hit to your savings.

-Fortunately, 36% percent of homeowners over 50 plan to modify their homes to enable them to stay as they age.2
+Fortunately, according to a 2018 survey, 36% percent of homeowners over 50 plan to modify their homes to enable them to stay as they age.

 Can I Afford a CAPS Professional?